wp-plugins/blocks/readme.txt

 * Easy to use
 * Reusable content blocks with a simple [shortcode]
-* Paste the generated [shortcode] to anywhere you want the block content to be displayed.
+* Paste the [shortcode] to anywhere you want the block content to be displayed.
-* Edit your block content in one place and it will be updated everywhere you had your [shortcode].
+* Edit your block in one place and it will be updated everywhere you had your [shortcode] paste.

 = Please note*** =